 Make the tacos:

-- Add the flour to a shallow dish or pie plate and stir in 1/2 tsp salt and 1/2 tsp ground black pepper.
+- Add the flour to a shallow dish or pie plate and stir in ½ teaspoon salt and ½ teaspoon ground black pepper.
 Crack the eggs into a separate shallow dish or pie plate and whisk to combine.
 Add the panko bread crumbs to a third shallow dish or pie plate.

 - Coat each piece of cheese in the flour, then dip in the beaten eggs, then coat with panko bread crumbs.
 Really press the panko bread crumbs into the cheese to achieve a thick coating.
 Set the breaded pieces of cheese on a plate, cover loosely with plastic wrap, and refrigerate until ready to fry. (*This can be done up to 24 hours in advance.)

 - Set a large skillet over high heat.
-When the pan is hot, add 1 tsp of olive oil, swirling it around to coat the bottom of the pan.
+When the pan is hot, add 1 teaspoon of olive oil, swirling it around to coat the bottom of the pan.

 - Repeat with the remaining peppers, adding a bit more olive oil to the pan with each batchm until all the peppers are seared. (*This can be done up to 24 hours ahead of time.
 Keep the seared peppers in a covered container in the refrigerator.)